Assertiveness is a way to find your voice and express yourself also inside a team.

-Let’s turn this poisoned seed into an opportunity to reflect on the foundations of lean and agile, and deepen our understanding.
+Let’s use this flawed idea as an opportunity to dig deeper into the foundations of lean and agile.

 You are trapped in the black and white room of agile’s rainbow.
 And you cannot be sure you are not, until you find out and conquer your qualia.

 Given the complex nature of the problems we try to solve and the solutions we try to envision, there’s no surprise the devil is in the details.

 Sometimes we have to be highly intelligent and well-informed just to be undecided about them.

 These seven principles are seven chances to spot the complexity hidden in the details.

 You often think there must be a better way of getting stuff done,